Accelerated Death Benefit Denied? We Can Help.

 • Catastrophic illness requiring extraordinary treatment, such as an organ transplant;

-We have handled cases involving the conditions listed above and were successful in helping terminally ill life insurance policyholders recover the benefits they were rightfully entitled to.
+• We have handled cases involving the conditions listed above and were successful in helping terminally ill life insurance policyholders recover the benefits they were rightfully entitled to.

 Accelerated Death Benefit Claim Process

+If your claim has already been denied, contact us today.
+We can evaluate whether your denial can be challenged.
 If you intend to file a claim for accelerated death benefits, or if your claim has been denied, contact us at (888) 510-2212 for a free consultation.

 Typical Exclusions and Restrictions Found in an Accelerated Death Benefit